SuperGO2/supergo2-issues/README.md

 <!-- GETTING STARTED -->
-## Play (Alpha)
+## Play (Beta)

-> For play in the alpha servers you need to have a generated account.
-This account can only be obtainable if you are a qualified battle-reviewer, or during the closed alpha draw that would be announced via discord when that phase starts.
+> For play the beta you need to have a generated account.
+This account can only be obtainable if you are a qualified battle-reviewer, or during the closed beta draw that would be announced via discord when that phase starts.

 Here is a small guide on how to run the game on different operating systems.